-Mandatory fall protection is required when working near an area where a fall hazard of 4 feet or more exits.
-Mandatory fall protection is required when working within 6 feet of the edge of the quarry.
+Mandatory fall protection is required when working near and area where a fall hazard of 4 feet or more exits.

 1.12 BARRIERS AND WARNING SYSTEMS

 - A. Warning and barricade systems shall be used to divert personnel from a work area.
 All warning barriers shall be tagged with yellow "Caution Cards".
 The caution card shall state the hazard, the date erected and a contact name, company and phone number.
 There are 2 levels of barricade systems.
 The barricade systems shall be taken down immediately when the hazard has been removed or at the end of the work shift. - B. A conditional warning is designated with 'Yellow" safety warning tape.
 This is used to warn workers of a hazard such as wet floors, welding and cutting in an area, or other hazards that with an awareness and proper PPE can be approached. - C. An Unconditional warning is designated with "Red" safety warning tape.
 This is used to worn workers of a hazard such as a crane lift or overhead work.
 Red safety tape barriers cannot be access or removed until permission is granted from the person responsible for installing it. - D. Fire and Evacuation warning sirens.
 Each plant has a siren for fire notification and evacuation notification.
 The response location and procedure will be addressed in the pre-mobilization meeting and plant site-specific orientation. - 1.13 For Contractor's and subcontractor's employees, visitors and any other individuals: Smoking is prohibited on the work site.